niclake/daily-sports-email/README.md

 You do not need any additional information.

-### For NBA

-You will need a [SportsData.IO](https://sportsdata.io) account, and an NBA API Free Trial.
-Add a `SPORTS_DATA_KEY_NBA` value to your `.env` file for local testing, and/or to your Github Secrets for running the automation.

-### For NFL
+### For NBA & NFL

-You will need a [SportsData.IO](https://sportsdata.io) account, and an NFL API Free Trial.
-Add a `SPORTS_DATA_KEY_NFL` value to your `.env` file for local testing, and/or to your Github Secrets for running the automation.
+You will need a [SportsData.IO](https://sportsdata.io) account, and an API Free Trial.
+Add a `SPORTS_DATA_KEY` value to your `.env` file for local testing, and/or to your Github Secrets for running the automation.

 ## To Do